rehmanox/PandaEditor/README.md

 Follow the steps below to create or load a project.

 1. Run the `build.py` script.
 2. When prompted, enter the name of the project or its index number.
-Use the prefix `d` for demo projects or `g` for game projects—for example, enter `d1` to load the first demo project.
+When specifying the project by index, prefix the number with `d` for demos or `g` for games—for example, use `d1` to load the first demo project, or `g1` to load the first game project.
 3. If the specified project does not exist, you will have the option to create it or choose another.

 The system will first then search for the project in two directories: